international employment law firm alliance L&E Global

 Employer’s Obligation to Provide a Healthy and Safe Workplace

 Accordingly, there has been a move towards the national harmonisation of occupational health and safety laws.
-The harmonisation scheme comprises template legislation agreed to in consultation between adopting states (the Model Work Health and Safety Act (“Model Laws”)), regulations (the Model Work Health and Safety Regulations (“Model Regulations”)) and the Model Codes of Practice (“Codes”).
+The harmonisation scheme comprises template legislation agreed to in consultation between adopting States (the Model Work Health and Safety Act (“Model Laws”)), regulations (the Model Work Health and Safety Regulations (“Model Regulations”)) and the Model Codes of Practice (“Codes”).
 It is intended that each jurisdiction adopt the Model Act, Model Regulations and Codes.
-With the exception of Victoria and Western Australia, the Commonwealth and all other states and territories have adopted the scheme.
+With the exception of Victoria, the Commonwealth and all other States and Territories have adopted the scheme.

-Unfortunately, a number of the enacting states have departed from the original templates such that although the legislation operating in the different states and territories is similar, it is not uniform.
+Unfortunately, a number of the enacting States have departed from the original templates such that although the legislation operating in the different States and Territories is similar, it is not uniform.
+For example, while almost all Australian jurisdictions now have industrial manslaughter offences in force, the Commonwealth, NSW, South Australia and Tasmania are yet to pass such laws.
+The current NSW government has, however, foreshadowed introducing an industrial manslaughter bill to the NSW parliament in early 2024.

 The scheme provides scope for some differences between jurisdictions.
 For example, under the scheme, each jurisdiction is responsible for enforcement and has its own occupational health and safety regulatory body.